NicolasBermeo/IntrepidAgent/README.md

 * Setting a range of addresses in varying subnets.
 * Setting the wait time in between polls.
 * Setting the number of offline responses before notifying an offline host.
+#

+### What exactly does pipoller do?

+**pipoller** will use the established hosts list to continuously poll them, monitoring and recording offline activity.
+Currently, this process occurs every *30 seconds* and after *2 rounds* of offline responses, an email notification will be sent out to a user-specified list of addresses.